wel055/Investigation-on-the-Relationship-Between-Cooking-Time-and-Rating-of-Recipes/README.md

 **Alternate Hypothesis:** The missingness of ratings depend on the preparation time of the recipe.

-**Test Statistic:** The difference of mean in preperation time of the recipe in minutes of the distribution of the group without missing ratings and the distribution of the group without missing ratings.
+**Test Statistic:** The absolute difference of mean in preperation time of the recipe in minutes of the distribution of the group without missing ratings and the distribution of the group without missing ratings.

 **Significance Level:** 0.05

 We ran permutation test by shuffling the missingness of rating for 1000 times to collect 1000 simulating mean differences in the two distributions as described in the test statistic.

 <iframe
-  src="Figures/Rating_Missingness_on_preperation_time.html"
+  src="Figures/Missingness.html"
   width="800"
   height="600"
   frameborder="0"